FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 1 +1 per 4 Levels
 	  Digestion/Energy Drain Rate - 2 + 2 per Level
 	  Armour - 0
 		- Primary Skill: Spikes - The Gip projects spikes all across its body, hitting all enemies within 10ft for 300% Total Damage.
-Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
+Can attack up to 2 times per-Action, each attack hitting 2 times, consumes 5ft of Speed.
-		- Secondary Skill: Glorpy Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Movement, spending 1 second airborne before spending the next second hitting anything under itself for 75% of its Current HP as Damage while damaging anything around it for 15% of its Current HP as Damage.
-1 Round Cooldown.
+		- Secondary Skill: Glorpy Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Base Speed, spending 1 second airborne before spending the next second hitting anything under itself for 75% of its Current HP as Damage while damaging anything around it for 15% of its Current HP as Damage.
+1 Round Cooldown, consumes half of whatever Speed is consumed rounded down to every 5ft.
 		- Passive Skill: Mitosis - When Geep dies, it splits into 2 Gip which have half of Geep's stats, but each Gip have the same amount of items 1 Geep has.
 After each Transporter Event, all Gips gather back together to restore themselves back into a Geep with no loss in Stats.
 	 Evolves into: Gup (Lvl32)
 	- Gip: